-The Board's Constitution Financial and Contract Regulations Member Code of Conduct Officer Code of Conduct Declaration of Interest Procedures Third Party Interest Disclosures Annual Governance and Accountability Reports Office Procedure Notes Operational Policies and Procedures (e.g. Health and Safety Policy, IT Security Policy, Disciplinary/Capability
+The Board's Constitution Financial and Contract Regulations Member Code of Conduct Officer Code of Conduct Declaration of Interest Procedures Third Party Interest Disclosures Annual Governance and Accountability Reports Office Procedure Notes Operational Policies and Procedures (e.g. Health and Safety Policy, Disciplinary/Capability Policy).

-Policy).

-2.5 Members, staff and volunteers are expected to be familiar with the relevant requirements and procedures, and to conduct their working practices accordingly.
+2.5 Members, employees and volunteers are expected to be familiar with the relevant requirements and procedures, and to conduct their working practices accordingly.